 The family claim descent from Saint and Bishop Eoghan (d.
 618), "of Ardsratha, now Ardstraw, in the county of Tyrone and diocese of Derry.
 Descended from Ugaine Mor on the father's side he was thus connected by kindred with the chieftains of Leinster, while through his mother, Muindech, he claimed relationship with the Ulster families."

 Another source confirms the name descends from "the cineal Eoghain, [who] were the ' genus' or progeny of Eoghan, a great Irish chief contemporary with St. Patrick.
 The name is Anglicised to Owen and Eugene. "

 The surname Eagen was first found in County Tipperary (Irish: Thiobraid Árann), established in the 13th century in South-central Ireland, in the province of Munster, where they held a family seat from very ancient times.

 This web page shows only a small excerpt of our Eagen research.
-Another 137 words (10 lines of text) covering the year 1172 is included under the topic Early Eagen History in all our PDF Extended History products and printed products wherever possible.
+Another 137 words (10 lines of text) covering the years 117 and 1172 are included under the topic Early Eagen History in all our PDF Extended History products and printed products wherever possible.

 Eagen Spelling Variations

 Just like the English language, the Gaelic language of Ireland was not standardized in the Middle Ages.
 Therefore, one's name was often recorded under several different spellings during the life of its bearer.
 Spelling variations revealed in the search for the origins of the Eagen family name include Egan, Eagan, Keegan, MacEgan, Kegan, Keagan and many more.

 Early Notables of the Eagen family (pre 1700)